 - Our research staff are engaged in research at the highest level internationally; we are in the top 10 of UK Modern Language departments for research quality and the top in London (Research Assessment Exercise 2014).

 - The Department of Classics is a centre for excellence in both teaching and research, 98% of our research is recognized as world-leading, internationally excellent or internationally recognized (REF 2014).

-- A thriving Classics Society contributes to the friendly and sociable atmosphere of the Classics department.
+- Join our thriving Classics Society which contributes to the friendly and sociable atmosphere of the Classics department.

 Teaching & assessment

 The course has a modular structure, whereby you will take 14 modules at the rate of four per year in years 1, 2 and 4, and two units during your year abroad.
 Some modules are compulsory while others are optional, thereby offering you flexibility and choice.
 Your first year results don't count towards your final degree award, but those achieved in your second, third and fourth years will.

 You will be taught through a mixture of lectures, seminars and individual tutorials, depending on the subjects studied.
 Outside classes, you will undertake group projects and wide-ranging, but guided independent study, including completing language exercises and reading prescribed and open material.
 Private study is essential, and you will have access to many online resources and the University’s comprehensive e-learning facility, Moodle.
 When you start with us, you will be assigned a Personal Tutor to support your academic and personal development.

 In your final year, you will be given the option to write a dissertation, guided by a tutor with expertise in your chosen area of research.
 The Department of Classics provides ongoing support, including lectures and practical sessions on dissertation research methods, and short writing ‘surgeries’, where academic staff will help you work through any problems and/or specific queries you may have.